 and the media.
 An IR policy is in place to promote regular, timely, accurate and fair communications.
 Contact details of the IR Manager are available on the REIT Website for Unitholders, investors and other stakeholders to channel their comments and queries.

-Continuous and informed dialogue between the Manager and Unitholders is a central tenet of good corporate corporate governance.
-Regular engagement between these parties will promote greater transparency. other pertinent information such as press releases and presentation slides are released to the SGX-ST via
+Continuous and informed dialogue between the Manager and Unitholders is a central tenet of good corporate governance.
+Regular engagement between these parties will promote greater transparency.
+Material and other pertinent information such as press releases and presentation slides are released to the SGX-ST via